-The Company issues Stock Settled Appreciation Rights ("SSARs").
+The Company issues Stock Settled Appreciation Rights ($\hat{a} \in SSARs\hat{a} \in \mathbb{C}$).
 SSARs are granted based on the fair market value of the common stock of the Company.
-SSAR's typically vest in equal amounts over a seven-year period, commencing on the first anniversary of the effective date of grant and have ten- or fifteen-year contractual terms.
-Legacy awards include retirement eligibility upon the participant's 65th birthday, five years of participation, and after one year holding the grant.
-Omnibus awards typically include retirement eligibility after the participant's 55th birthday and 10 years of service.
+SSAR $\hat{a} \in \mathbb{C}^{TM}$ s typically vest in equal amounts over a seven-year period, commencing on the first anniversary of the effective date of grant and have ten- or fifteen-year contractual terms.
+Legacy awards include retirement eligibility upon the participant $\hat{a} \in \mathbb{C}^{TM}$ s 65th birthday, five years of participation, and after one year holding the grant.
+Omnibus awards typically include retirement eligibility after the participant $\hat{a} \in \mathbb{C}^{TM}$ s 55th birthday and 10 years of service.
 The exercise of a SSAR entitles the participant to the excess of the exercise price, over the grant price for each SSAR.
 Exercise price is based on the fair market value of the common shares of the Company.

 During 2018, the Company issued 100,000 SSARs with a strike price of \$28.50 to a non-employee.
 The SSARs vest in equal amounts over a five-year period, commencing on the first anniversary of the effective date of grant and have a five-year contractual term.
 The Company determined that the award did not require substantive service, which required the award to be fully expensed at the grant date.
 The SSAR was not adjusted with respect to the 2-for-1 stock split in accordance with the underlying agreements with the non-employee and the applicable plan, which did not provide for adjustment.
 During the first quarter of 2019, the Company adopted ASU 2018-07.
 Prior to adoption, the fair market value of the award fluctuated each month in accordance with previous guidance.
 As a result, the fair market value of the award and related expense fluctuated from \$886.5 thousand at the grant date to \$84.4 thousand at December 31, 2018.
-Upon adoption, the Company locked in the fair market value of the award, similar to our accounting policy for employee-based awards.
+Upon adoption, the Company locked in the fair market value of the award.
+Going forward, forfeitures will be recorded as they occur and fair market values will be based on the expected term of the award, similar to our accounting policy for employee-based awards.